Nevado Sajama queñua woodlands

 Wonders of Bolivia

 It would be modest to say that Bolivia is an exciting country: Bolivia IS full of unexpected, pleasant surprises!

 This country has an amazing natural diversity – from highland deserts and snow-capped mountains to wast lowlands covered with tropical forests.
 Here are found all kinds of landmarks.
-Some landmarks are well known internationally, many (undeservedly) – not, and many still are waiting for their discovery.
+Some landmarks are well known internationally, but many (undeservedly) – are not, and many still are waiting for their discovery.